alakdam07/JSON_color_change/README.md

 # JSON_color_change
 When user click the button, it will show different color and its name.
+File will work on live server.